 // A JOURNEY AROUND THE WORLDOne day, after many years of dreaming, I sold everything I owned and set off on the open road.
 I visited roughly seventy countries over eight years, staying in some for many months, in others only a few days.
 I traveled primarily by land—on trains when I could, on buses when I couldn't.
 I crossed remote border checkpoints, lived with local families and tribes, and made some remarkable experiences and deep friendships.
 Below is something of a photo journal of those travels, where I was often armed with little more than a backpack, a camera, and a dream.
 The map shows where I've been (red) as well as where I stayed a month or more (yellow).
 Some days I still can't believe I pulled off this unbelievable feat, but somehow I did.
 So it goes.

-GULU Gulu is a city in the north of the country, in the Acholi speaking regions known as Acholiland.
-Uganda is a very diverse country, with fifty-six tribes speaking forty-three different languages falling into four different language families.
-Gulu is surrounded by some beautiful mountain scenery.
+GULU Uganda is a very diverse country, with fifty-six tribes speaking forty-three different languages falling into four different language families.
+Gulu is in the Acholi speaking region known as Acholiland.